Overview of SIIA software audits and copyright infringement allegations!

 Here are two copyright infringement defenses that can arise in a case.
 These come from Adobe Sys.
 Inc. v.
 Norwood, No. C 10-03564 SI, 2011 WL 2650945, at *3 (N.D.
 Cal.
 July 6, 2011).
 In this case, the Northern District Court (which covers the Bay area, silicon valley, oakland, san jose, sacramento, etc.) stated:

-The first sale doctrine “permits one who has acquired ownership of a copy to dispose of that copy without the permission of the copyright owner.”
+A. Copyright Misuse Copyright misuse, which is nearly always regarded as a defense, “forbids a copyright holder from securing an exclusive right or limited monopoly not granted by the Copyright Office” by preventing “copyright holders from leveraging their limited monopoly to allow them control of areas outside the monopoly.”
+A & M Records, Inc. v.
+Napster, Inc., 239 F.3d 1004, 1026 (9th Cir.2001) (internal quotation marks and alteration marks omitted).
+Here, Norwood alleges that Adobe and SIIA have attempted to control the resale of Adobe's software products beyond their first sale in contravention of the first sale doctrine.
+B. First Sale Doctrine The first sale doctrine “permits one who has acquired ownership of a copy to dispose of that copy without the permission of the copyright owner.”
 UMG Recordings, Inc. v.
 Augusto, 628 F.3d 1175, 1177 (9th Cir.2011) (citing 17 U.S.C. § 109(a)).
 However, the doctrine “does not apply to a person who possesses a copy of the copyrighted work without owning it, such as a licensee.”
 Vernon v.
-Autodesk, Inc., 621 F.3d 1102, 1107 (9th Cir.2010) (citing 17 U.S.C. § 109(d)). “[A] software user is a licensee rather than an owner of a copy where the copyright owner (1) specifies that the user is granted a license; (2) significantly restricts the user’s ability to transfer the software; and (3) imposes notable use restrictions.”
+Autodesk, Inc., 621 F.3d 1102, 1107 (9th Cir.2010) (citing 17 U.S.C. § 109(d)). “[A] software user is a licensee rather than an owner of a copy where the copyright owner (1) specifies that the user is granted a license; (2) significantly restricts the user's ability to transfer the software; and (3) imposes notable use restrictions.”
+MORE INFORMATION: These are just a couple of defenses to look at if the SIIA forces you into a voluntary self audit.
+There are many other common defenses to a software audit, that you should take a look at, especially if you are facing a software audit or copyright infringement lawsuit.

 Can you make money reporting your employer as a software pirate?